r-pai/go-gitaudit/README.md

   This project is inspired from [trufflehog](https://github.com/dxa4481/truffleHog) and the default basic search expressions are from trufflehog.

   go-gitaudit searches deep in commit history, in any branch or entire repository to find any thing you looking for.
+  The repository can be a git url or can be a local repostitory path.

   **Features**
   - Uses golang go-git package